Skip to Content

 Snacks Without Palm Oil | List of Palm Oil Free Snacks

 Here’s a list of easy, palm oil free snacks, especially in categories in which companies use palm oil often.
-Many are grab and go.
-Thank you for being an educated consumer!
+Many are grab-and-go.

 This list is not guaranteed and is meant to be a starting point.
 To know for certain a product is Palm Oil Free, look for products with certification labels from the Orangutan Alliance or International Palm Oil Free Certification Trademark (POFCAP).